AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Imagine the opposite situation whereby nobody in the team is covering, whether purposefully or not, for anyone else.
 Teams end up working as individuals, rather than collectively.
 Each weakness is exposed.

 You can simply take note of when these actions occur.
 Purposely tallying and publicising this kind of information seems to gamify it to the point of meaninglessness, unfortunately, and I would stay away from that temptation.
+Gamification of this good behaviour is something that seems to be a good idea, but often seems to achieve the opposite; the 'Thank you' modules in workplace social media systems.
+Perhaps you've seen them?
+This does not mean that you shouldn't recognise good behavior.

 #### End user empathy
 This is one of the last metrics in this artcile, but it very well could be one of the first in terms of importance: